rkshaon/rkshaon.github.io/README.md

     <td>
       I'm building high-performance ERP application's APIs with Python, Django, PostgreSQL.
       <br><br>
-      As an enginner I try to write readable, comparatively correct, reliable, reusable, extensible, flexible, efficient code.
+      As an engineer I try to write readable, comparatively correct, reliable, reusable, extensible, flexible, efficient code.
 I like to learn new stuff, and always looking for an opportunity and environment of learning scopes.
 I am a fast learner.
-      <br><br>I am good at analysing requirements, design ininteractive application.
+      <br><br>I am good at analyzing requirements, design interactive applications based on requirements.
-      <br><br>My goal is to become system architect.
+      <br><br>My goal is to become a system architect.
     </td>
   </tr>
 </table>